harveyaot/TravelBot/README.md

 # TravelBot
-an intelligent travel guide in your pocket.
-Based on Microsoft  Bot Framework.
+An intelligent travel guide in your pocket, based on Microsoft Bot Framework.